-Overall, count densities for Burbot were low compared to count densities of most other species caught during all study years.
-Count density estimates suggest that Burbot abundance may have been higher in 2008 and 2011 than in other study years (Figure 9).
-Count density varied significantly by season (P = 0.006) with higher densities in the fall than in the spring.
+Overall, count densities for Burbot (<1.0 fish/km) were low compared to count densities of most other species caught during all study years.
+Both adult and juvenile life stages of Burbot were captured and observed during the monitoring period although the majority of inviduals (95%) were adults.
+Count density estimates suggest that Burbot abundance may have been higher in 2008 and 2011 than in other study years and decreased in years after 2011(Figure 9).
+Count density varied significantly by season (P = 0.004) with higher densities in the fall than in the spring.
 Burbot density was greatest near the Revelstoke Golf Course (233.1-L), downstream of Big Eddy (231.0-L), and near the Centennial Park Boat Launch (228.5-L).
-Burbot density did not vary significantly with flow regime (P = 0.4).
+The rate of yearly change in Burbot density varied significantly with flow regime (P = 0.04).

 The distribution of Burbot was similar among all years (Figure 10).
-The estimates of the distribution effect declined from 2011 to 2013, suggesting a downstream shift in distribution, although the magnitude of the change was small.
-The interaction between river kilometre (distribution) and flow regime was not significant (P = 0.6), indicating that the relationship between river kilometre and count density did not differ by flow regime.
-The effect of river kilometre on count density did not vary by season (P = 0.7).
+The estimates of the distribution effect declined from 2011 to 2013, but were greater than most previous years in 2014 and 2015.
+The interaction between river kilometre (distribution) and flow regime was not significant (P = 0.7), indicating that the relationship between river kilometre and count density did not differ by flow regime.
+The effect of river kilometre on count density did not vary by season (P = 0.5).

-Count density estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Burbot in the middle Columbia River study area, 2001 to 2014.
+Figure 9: Count density estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Burbot in the middle Columbia River study area, 2001 to 2015.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.

-Figure 10: Effect of year on the distribution (with 95% credible intervals) of Burbot densities by year in the middle Columbia River study area, 2001 to 2014.
+Figure 10: Effect of year on the distribution (with 95% credible intervals) of Burbot densities by year in the middle Columbia River study area, 2001 to 2015.
 Positive values indicate an upstream shift in distribution and negative values indicate a downstream shift.
 The dotted line represents the implementation of the minimum flow release and REV5 operations.